Getting Started

 • While the task repeat interval can be specified, setting a specific time for the task to run is not supported by the scheduler.

-• The task is executed as part of the incoming message pipeline and the max duration limited by the receive transaction timeout.
+• The task is executed as part of the incoming message pipeline and the max duration is limited by the receive transaction timeout.

-• If the time for a task is longer than the configured interval then the same action may be executed concurrently.
-If an action is not thread safe then the action needs to handle any synchronization logic, for example using a semaphore.
+• If the time for a task is longer than the configured interval, then the same action may be executed concurrently.
+If an action is not thread-safe then the action needs to handle any synchronization logic.
+For example, using a semaphore.

 • The Scheduler API does not support scaling out the endpoint or doing a side-by-side deployment of an endpoint.
 When there are multiple instances of the endpoint that are running on the same machine, while using a non-broker transport such as MSMQ, or when there are scaling out the endpoint instances while using a broker transport such as RabbitMQ, these endpoint instances share the same input queue.
-Since each endpoint maintains its own created tasks in memory, when the specified time is up and the task is queued at the endpoint, any of the endpoint instances that are currently running can dequeue that message.
-If an endpoint that did not originally create this task happened to dequeue this message in order to execute it, it will not find the task in its list.
+Since each endpoint maintains its own created tasks in memory when the specified time is up and the task is queued at the endpoint, any of the endpoint instances that are currently running can dequeue that message.
+If an endpoint that did not originally create this task happens to dequeue this message in order to execute it, it will not find the task in its list.

 Exception handling